7 Easy Health Checks You Can Do Before Breakfast This Week

 But if you’re like most people, you forgot your MVP—the health care provider you absolutely can’t live without: yourself.

-Raise your arms up over your head.
+Here’s another simple way to test the health of your ticker: Raise your arms up over your head.
 Now stick them out straight in front of you.
-If both movements make your shoulders scream, then you may have rotator cuff tendinopathy, a musculoskeletal issue linked to a heightened risk of heart disease, according to a recent University of Utah study.
+If both movements make your shoulders scream, then you may have a shoulder joint problem or rotator cuff tendinopathy, which is a musculoskeletal issue.
+Both conditions are linked to a heightened risk of heart disease, according to research from the University of Utah published in the Journal of Occupational and Environmental Medicine.

 “If there is pain in the shoulder joint that does not radiate much, then most of the time it is due to rotator cuff disease,” explains study author Kurt Hegmann, M.D., M.P.H.
 “The shoulder joint is relatively resistant to arthritis, other than rheumatoid arthritis.”